huining66/huining-Diao-portfolio/critique-by-design.md

 Overall, the feedback suggested that simplifying the design and improving hierarchy made the visualization more effective and easier to interpret.

 Results:

-_Don't identify or share personally identifiable information (PII) about the people you spoke to._

-Results:

-Results:

 | Question | Interview 1 | Interview 2 |